unicef/rhizome/readme.md

 from the command line it will build the entire frontend for development.

-## watch
+## webpack-dev

-Start a livereload server and watch SASS and JavaScript files for changes.
-Run `gulp styles` whenever SASS changes, and `gulp browserify` whenever JavaScript changes.
+Start a livereload server and that dynmically rebuilds your javascript and styles

 * In development you will need to run two operations *
    $ python manage.py runserver
-   $ gulp watch
+   $ gulp webpack-dev

 ## build